 Chatbot testing is another major issue.
 Chatbots are continuously evolving due to upgrades in their natural language models.
 Thus, it becomes vital to continuously test and run a chatbot to check its accuracy and legibility.

-Viability of data
+vi.
+Viability of Data

 Cluttering a chatbot with excessive data or even inflicting technologically advanced systems will bring no results if the chatbot does not capture the Unique Selling Proposition (USP) of the company or venture.
 It is not only necessary for the bot to have relevant answers to queries and the ability to perform automated functions; it must also be able to capture and effectively replicate or convey the tone, identity and mission.

+vii.
 Data Security

 Usually, web data is secure, but adding certain chatbots to it can make it less certain that the API (Application Programming Interface, a software intermediary that allows two applications to talk to each other) will be secure.